 If you have invested in Mutual Funds, you need to file your ITR and pay tax on this income.
 Trading in various types of MFs has become very easy due to the availability of online trading platforms.
 Under Income Tax, trading in Debt Mutual Funds is classified as a Capital Gains Income.

-Debt Mutual Funds – Funds that invest in fixed income securities like bonds, treasury bills, and other debt instruments.
+Debt MFs – Funds that invest in fixed income securities like bonds, treasury bills, and other debt instruments.
 Types of debt mutual funds include liquid funds, short-term funds, income funds, hybrid funds, etc.

-Equity Mutual Funds – Equity oriented Mutual Funds are funds that invest in equity instruments.
+Equity Mutual Funds – Equity oriented MFs are funds that invest in equity instruments.
 Types of equity mutual funds include large-cap funds, mid-cap funds, small-cap funds, ELSS (Equity Linked Savings Schemes), Index funds, etc.

 Short Term Capital Loss (STCL) can be set off against both Short Term Capital Gain (STCG) and Long Term Capital Gain (LTCG).
 Remaining loss can be carried forward for 8 years and set off against STCG and LTCG only.

 Long Term Capital Loss (LTCL) can be set off against Long Term Capital Gain (LTCG) only.
 Remaining loss can be carried forward for 8 years and set off against LTCG only.